anseki/test-page-loader/README.md

 # Page Loader for Testing

-This is a simple helper that is used for unit testing with JavaScript Testing Frameworks (e.g. [Jasmine](http://jasmine.github.io/), [QUnit](https://qunitjs.com/), etc.), and it loads HTML pages as fixtures.
+Simple helper for unit testing which handles DOM with JavaScript Testing Frameworks (e.g. [Jasmine](http://jasmine.github.io/), [QUnit](https://qunitjs.com/), etc.), to load HTML pages as fixtures.
 (If you want more features, other great tools such as [jasmine-jquery](https://github.com/velesin/jasmine-jquery) that has many matchers and jQuery supporting will help you.)

 ![ss-01](ss-01.png)